 Hogan agreed.
 "Yeah, it's a damn shame.
 But we can't save everyone, and for his own safety, our mission is a secret."

-The Captain spent a grand total of one week at Stalag 13.
-He was informed by Kommandant Klink that he had been mistakenly sent to an enlisted man's camp, while an unfortunate enlisted man had ended up in Stalag 7, an officer's camp located quite a distance away.
+The captain spent a grand total of one week at Luft Stalag 13.
+He was informed by Kommandant Klink that he had been mistakenly sent to an enlisted man's camp, while an unfortunate enlisted man had ended up in Oflag 7, an officer's camp located quite a distance away.
 The respective camps were notified and the switch was made.
-He then left the camp for Stalag 7, with a definite impression that had been imprinted on his brain.
+He then left the camp for the Oflag, with a definite impression that had been imprinted on his brain.

-Upon arriving at Stalag 7, Captain McGraw, who by now had fully recovered from the ordeal of being captured, thought about his duty as an officer.
-Within several months, he, along with several other prisoners, had escaped and made it back to England, a feat that convinced Captain McGraw that his streak of misfortune had ended.
+Upon arriving,, Captain McGraw, who by now had fully recovered from the ordeal of being captured, thought about his duty as an officer.
+Within several months, he and several other prisoners escaped and made it back to England, a feat that convinced Captain McGraw that his streak of misfortune had ended.

 "One week, Sir.
 It was because of a SNAFU on the German side."